NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 One way to get a CAC account is to request a project.
 Note that you must be a Cornell faculty member or a staff member to view the pages below and start a project.
 You may submit a project request at the CAC portal.
-Thoroughly review the `rates <https://www.cac.cornell.edu/services/projects/rates.aspx>`_ page to understand the Red Cloud subscription service.
+Thoroughly review the `rates <https://www.cac.cornell.edu/services/projects/rates.aspx>`_(login required) page to understand the Red Cloud subscription service.
 Once your project is approved, you can manage your project on the CAC portal.
 Read `Portal Overview <https://www.cac.cornell.edu/techdocs/general/CACportal/#portal-overview>`_ to learn how to manage a project.
 Detailed instructions to start a project are available at the `CAC TechDocs page: As a Cornell Faculty or Staff, How Do I Start a new Project? <https://portal.cac.cornell.edu/techdocs/general/CACportal/#as-a-cornell-faculty-or-staff-how-do-i-start-a-new-project>`__